I believe that our early experiences in life shape us. When you have a good “first” experience with something, it’s easy to get hooked.

 11. Tokyo, Japan

 I've had the astoundingly privileged opportunity to visit japan once before, but it was only in the airport, briefly, a layover 2 china.
 However, that small taste, a big tease, really was enough to inspire a lifelong goal getting back to the Orient.
 I can imagine being fully engulfed in Japanese culture, from the rich music, to local food to the incredible fashion steepled in both tradition style.
 I have been obsessed aspects of Japanese culture since I was in elementary School dating all the way back to anime and japanese role-playing games parentheses I told you I was a nerd!
 Parentheses.
 For me as an adult, anywhere having to do with the country of Japan be a dream come true, for both me, and likely for my client, given how important it would be to tell that wedding story within the context of such a rich backdrop.

 About the Author

 Bonjour!
 I’m Robert, a wedding and fashion photographer based in Charlotte, NC.
-I’m also a recently-engaged, Game of Thrones nerd, jalapeño pepper lover, semi-fluent French enthusiast, space documentary geek, accomplished traveler, and conversationalist.
+I’m also a Game of Thrones nerd, jalapeño pepper lover, semi-fluent French enthusiast, space documentary geek, accomplished traveler, and conversationalist.
 For over a decade, I’ve loved photography and writing equally, so I figured, why not mix the two?
 Now I blog to share helpful wedding planning tips, document my couples’ sessions, and share a piece of who I am with you.